openvinotoolkit/model_server/docs/accelerators.md

 ## Using NVIDIA Plugin

-OpenVINO Model Server can be used also with NVIDIA GPU cards.
-It is implemented thanks to NVIDIA plugin from the [github repo openvino_contrib](https://github.com/openvinotoolkit/openvino_contrib/tree/master/modules/nvidia_plugin).
+OpenVINO Model Server can be used also with NVIDIA GPU cards by using NVIDIA plugin from the [github repo openvino_contrib](https://github.com/openvinotoolkit/openvino_contrib/tree/master/modules/nvidia_plugin).
 The docker image of OpenVINO Model Server including support for NVIDIA can be built from sources

 ```bash